 - Raises the pH in saliva.
 With a pH above 7, saliva can remineralize (heal) tooth enamel, stopping decay

-- Decreased ear infections by 40 percent by preventing bacterial growth
+- Prevent ear infections by 40 percent by preventing bacterial growth

 What Parents Should Know